Getting your cleats set up correctly could help you avoid injury and even make you go faster - we tell you how it works

-There are two basic things to sort out when it comes to setting up your cleats: the angle of the cleat on the sole of your shoe, and its fore-aft position.
+There are two basic things to sort out when it comes to setting up cleats on your cycling shoes – the angle of the cleat on the sole of your shoe and the fore-aft position of the cleat.

 Finding the correct angle is your first job whether you’re just starting out with your first pair of clipless pedals or you’re an experienced rider setting up a new pair of shoes and pedals.

 Badly angled cleats can cause knee pain if not rectified – but a few adjustments to the first angle you try are usually all you need to find one that works for you.
 Bear in mind your cleat angle might not be the same (in mirror image) for both feet.

 The other job is the cleat’s fore-aft location.
 This is less obviously critical to comfort and staying pain and injury free, so it quite often doesn’t get the same amount of attention.

 How to set up your cleats: step-by-step guide

 It is generally accepted that positioning the cleats so that the centre of the pedal axle will be in line with the ball of your foot is biomechanically the optimum for pedalling efficiency and power transfer.

 In order to make sure this is the case, with your shoe and pedal combination follow these simple steps.